 Welcome to issue 002 of Confab, Pillars of Hope.
-This issue is all about the people, projects, and ideas that give us hope for the future.
-In a time when the world seems a bit (or perhaps WAY) off path towards an inclusive future that improves the quality of life for everyone on our planet, we decided that we here at Future-ish needed a little jolt of positive outlook so we hope you enjoy our contributions and that they bring a little positivity into your world.
+This issue is all about the people, projects and ideas that give us hope for the future.
+In a time when the world seems a bit (and sometimes WAY) off the path towards an inclusive future that would improve the quality of life for everyone on our planet, we decided here at Future-ish, we needed a little jolt of positive outlook.
+We hope you enjoy our contributions and that they bring a little positivity into your world.

 By Sean Schmidt